phorve/Nucleotide_Essentials.jl/README.md

 * `demultiplex_pe` - Demultiplex paired-end Illumina reads
 * `PlotQuality` - Visualize quality of .fastq file

+For bug fixes, new features, and future suggestions, open an issue!

 Full documentation can be found at [here](https://www.patrickfhorve.com/Nucleotide_Essentials.jl/v0.2/)